lagmachine-com/conduct/docs/internal/assets/asset-load-order.md

 ---

-## Configuring Load Order
+## Configuring Load
-The asset load order is an important part of configuration, as it determines which asset elements are available to eachother
+The asset load config is an important part of configuration, as it determines the behaviour of how assets are loaded

 The simplest form of a load order configuration is like so: